strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Reordering with Guardrails**:
     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Guardrail Logic**: The `onDragEnd` handler must contain logic to prevent reordering pinned items.
 A non-pinned item cannot be dropped into a position occupied by or between pinned items.
 This ensures the core page order is always maintained.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
-To maintain a clean UI, highlights primarily use rings without background fills.
+To maintain a clean UI, highlights must **only** use rings without background fills.
-    -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
-This is the universal style for all non-destructive drop actions.
+    -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area must be highlighted with a `1px` inset, colorless ring using the standard border color.
+The required class is `ring-1 ring-border ring-inset`.
+This is the universal style for all non-destructive drop actions, and colored backgrounds or borders **must not** be used.
-    -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
+    -   **Destructive Zones (Deleting):** The drop area must be highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
 -   **Contextual Hover Actions**:
     - **Item-level**: To maintain a clean UI, action icons like "Remove User" or "Delete Badge" must appear only when hovering over their specific context.
 This is achieved by adding a `group` class to the *individual item's container*.
 The icon button inside is then styled with `opacity-0 group-hover:opacity-100`.
     - **Delete Icon**: The standard icon for deleting an item (like a Page or Calendar) is a circular `cancel` icon that appears on card hover.
 To create this affordance in the corner of a card, the button can be positioned absolutely (e.g., `-top-2 -right-2`).